 • Raheem Sterling is a booking away from a ban.

 • City had won their last four fixtures in all competitions before Saturday's FA Cup draw at Huddersfield Town AFC.
+The winners of the replay will travel to Middlesbrough FC in the quarter-finals.

 • Gabriel Jesus broke a metatarsal bone in his right foot early on in the 2-0 victory at AFC Bournemouth on 13 February.